benoitpas/aoc-2019-haskell/README.md

 Implementing the display for the game helped me better understand how the [IO monad](https://www.haskell.org/tutorial/io.html) works as well as what the ['do'](https://en.wikibooks.org/wiki/Haskell/do_notation) syntactic sugar does.
 For part 2 I have added a new entry point to the program (`run2`) that doesn't use the 'do' notation to have more flexibility to pass the IO monad around.

 The program still loses.
 Thinking about it it may be easier to patch the program so that the ball always bounces, independently of the where the paddle is.
+When I did try simple patches, the program doesn't start (or at least for the time I waited nothing happened).
+I didn't check the code in details, but there may be some checksums on the integrity of the code.

+So I didn't patch it in the end but I found the memory location where the future direction of the ball is stored.
+Using that information it was easy to guide the paddle to right direction.

+This puzzle turned out to take a fair amount of time and multiple experiments.
+It helped me understand the IO monad a lot better as well as how the 'do {}' syntactical sugar is translated.